 Omaha is a large city located in the state of Nebraska.
 With a population of 478,192 people and 155 constituent neighborhoods, Omaha is the largest community in Nebraska.

-Unlike some cities, Omaha isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Omaha are a mix of both white- and blue-collar jobs.
+Omaha is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Omaha is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Omaha who work in office and administrative support (12.51%), sales jobs (10.52%), and management occupations (9.80%).

 Also of interest is that Omaha has more people living here who work in computers and math than 95% of the places in the US.